kimptoc/wowactivityfeed/readme.txt

 TODO

+- diff handling of changes for member achievements

+- guild news feed ?

+- for guild rss, include/merge guildies with guild updates

+- diff handling of changes for guild members, guild achievements and other array based things

 - able to do armory load for specific guilds/members - speed up showing info when new items added

-- diff handling of changes for guild members, guild/member achievements and other array based things
-- some members not being found, but listed in history... perhaps where not been played for a while...

-- log to db when armory requested
+- log to db when armory requested/stats of armory calls made

-- home page - show all (?) registered and last 20 (?) changes across all. page background of faded (random) warcraft poster
+- home page - show all (?) registered and last 20 (?) changes across all. page background of faded (random) warcraft poster -- and number of armory calls made

 - not handling the totally new entry bit - showing undefined in feed...

-- for guild rss, include/merge guildies with guild updates

-- if you get "internal error" from armory, saves changes from that - should ignore.
+- some members not being found, but listed in history... perhaps where not been played for a while... or maybe 500 errors?

+- make proxy use dependant on whether its running...

-PENDING TEST
+PENDING BEING TESTED
-- changes rss links to public site when in 'production'
-- if not found, put on a lastModified, so that its not re-done

 LATER
+- put savedTime onto db
 - use lastModified from DB to tell armory when we want an update (?)
 - normalise names, eg query this
 --- http://localhost:3000/view/member/us/kaelthas/Fe%C3%A5therz